Part-DB/Part-DB-server/docs/configuration.md

 * `INSTANCE_NAME`: The name of your installation.
 It will be shown as a title in the navbar and other places.
 By default `Part-DB`, but you can customize it to something likes `ExampleCorp.
 Inventory`.
 * `ALLOW_ATTACHMENT_DOWNLOADS` (allowed values `0` or `1`): By setting this option to 1, users can make Part-DB directly download a file specified as an URL and create it as local file.
 Please not that this allows users access to all ressources publicly available to the server (so full access to other servers in the same local network), which could be a security risk.
 * `USE_GRAVATAR`: Set to `1` to use [gravatar.com](gravatar.com) images for user avatars (as long as they have not set their own picture).
 The users browsers have to download the pictures from a third-party (gravatars) server, so this might be a privacy risk.
+* `DEFAULT_URI`: The default URI base to use for the Part-DB, when no URL can be determined from the browser request.
+This should be the primary URL/Domain, which is used to access Part-DB.
+This value is used to create correct links in emails and other places, where the URL is needed.
+It is also used, when SAML is enabled.s If you are using a reverse proxy, you should set this to the URL of the reverse proxy (e.g. `https://part-db.example.com`). **This value must end with a slash**.

 ### E-Mail settings